casparwb/JuliaDispatch.jl/docs/src/index.md

 * __Buffers__: methods for stitching together patch data into 2- or 3-dimensional arrays, in addition to resampling methods for re-sizing the domain.
 * __Select__: methods for extracting patches and data at given positions in the computational domain.
 * __DispatchUtils__:

+All of these modules can imported into the workspace by typing (after having imported the `JuliaDispatch` module))

+`julia> using JuliaDispatch.ModuleName`

+where `ModuleName` is replaced with any of the abovementioned submodules.